gophercoders/website/content/teachernotes/KS2/lower/further-selection.md

 The type is known as a boolean type, named after the 19th century mathematician George Boole.
 Who first described how addition could be described using sets.
-This has a realisation in computing as boolean algerbra.
+This has a realisation in computer science as boolean algebra.

 Go expresses the boolean type as a type called `bool`.
-Variables of type `bool` can be created using the same varible declaration pattern as asy other variables.
+Variables of type `bool` can be created using the same variable declaration pattern as say other variables.
 Likewise values can be assigned to variables of type bool using the variable assignment pattern.